The All Paper Bag Team

 Backup: Yeremiah Bell

 There you have it.
-There are some positions on this squad that would give even the most casual of Dolphins fans a full blown chubby and other position groupings that make you want to join Joe Philbin’s son in that frozen Wisconsin lake.
+There are some positions on this squad that would give even the most casual of Dolphins fans a full blown chubby and others that will make you softer than play dough that is sitting in the sun.
 The specialist and coaching staff were omitted on purpose and would only further illustrate why this franchise has been mired in mediocrity since #13 moved on.

 Contact Travis Wingfield: